Meet the Imperial Memory Unit team

-Amandeep Virk, clinical nurse specialist and trial coordinator
+Amandeep Virk, clinical trial coordinator

 Amandeep has a BSc in psychology.
 She undertook a placement year as a psychology assistant at the Royal Hospital for Neuro-disability during her undergraduate degree.
 She then went on to complete a MSc in Neuroscience at King’s College London.
 Prior to joining the IMU, Amandeep was a clinical studies officer at the NIHR Clinical Research Network South London for two and half years where she worked on the recruitment and delivery of clinical research in mental health, neurology and dementia.
 She joined the IMU as a research coordinator in April 2019 and is currently responsible for coordinating trials in Alzheimer’s disease.

 Annabelle studied a BSc in psychology at the University of Kent where she was also a research assistant while completing her degree and went on to obtain an MSc in forensic psychology.
 For three years she worked in private healthcare and was a lead rater in Alzheimer’s and Autism trials and trained new staff to complete neuropsychological assessments.
 Now working in the NHS, Annabelle is a clinical research coordinator and cognitive rater.